numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 To address these issues in NumPy and enable new datatypes, multiple development stages are required:

-* Phase I: Restructure and extend the datatype infrastructure
+* Phase I: Restructure and extend the datatype infrastructure (This NEP)

   * Organize Datatypes like normal Python classes [`PR 15508`]_